Is My Neurodivergence a Gift or a Curse?

 A year ago by best friend was diagnosed with Autism.
 She is exactly like me; socially anxious, excitable, prone to overthinking and hyper focusing, and she struggles with anxiety.
 I remember thinking I must have it too.
 So I did some online tests, and it turns out that I do not have Autism.
 Some of the questions were true for me and I knew this meant something, but what exactly?

 Once I referred to a client as autistic-ish and a doctor told me there's no such thing.
-Turns out that actually there is.... it's called Neuro diversity.
+But it's just not that simple.... this all has to do with Neurodiversity.
 For a long time I would see in my mind a cluster of traits occurring together that would signal that a person might have other traits in this area.
 It probably made my clients think I was some sort of genius but the truth is I would just see how traits and problems occur together.
 This allowed me to project and ask the right questions that fit the client's symptoms and provide the most accurate understanding to treat the client.

 My Own Neurodiversity